Dominica: Sports

 Athlete Jérôme Romain won the bronze medal at the 1995 World Championships in Athletics triple jump competition.
-He also qualified for the finals at the 1996 Olympic Games; even though he had to pull out due to injury, his 12th position is the best performance of a Dominican ever at the Olympics.
+He also qualified for the finals at the 1996 Olympic Games; even though he had to pull out due to injury, until 2024 his 12th position was the best ever performance of a Dominican at the Olympics.

 Sprinter Olympian Chris Lloyd won the bronze medal at the 2007 Pan American Games over 400m.

-Triple Jump Olympian Thea LaFond became the first athlete to ever win a medal at the 2018 Commonwealth Games.
+Triple Jump Olympian Thea LaFond became the first athlete to win a medal at the 2018 Commonwealth Games and an Olympic medal, earning gold at the 2024 Summer Olympics.

 Media

-Dominica has two major newspapers, The Sun and The Chronicle.
-There are two national television stations and a few radio stations, including Stations include: ZBC-AM 590, the first private local radio station is called Radio En Ba Mango 93.5/96.9FM in the Village of Berricoa Grand Bay and is owned by Urban Dangleben, ZGBC-AM 740, ZGBC-FM 90.7 (Portsmouth), ZGBC-FM 102.1 (Roseau) and ZGBC-FM 106.1 (Marigot), Q95 FM, the Dominica Broadcasting Corporation, and Kairi FM.
-Before 2004, there were two telecommunication companies Cable and Wireless and Marpin TV founded by Dominican, Ronald Bernard Maroni Abraham.
-In 2005, Digicel and a UK-based company Orange started to offer service to the island.
-There are a number of mobile networks operating on the island; LIME and Digicel compete for most of Dominica's wireless customers.
-Orange shut down in 2010 and is no longer operating on the island of Dominica.